 We currently have three possible focus, not mutually exclusive:

 • Information retrieval: aimed at those interested in developing skills in information retrieval and the associated methods.
-Applicants should ideally have a background on the subject (i.e. medical librarians) and experience in the use of medical databases (MEDLINE, LILACS, CENTRAL).
+Applicants should ideally have a background on the subject (i.e. medical librarians) and experience in using medical databases (MEDLINE, LILACS, CENTRAL).

-• Knowledge translation: aimed at those interested in collaborating in ongoing or new projects addressing the dissemination of evidence.
-Our main project now is the Spanish Wikipedia initiative where we work with undergraduate students improving the contents of articles focused on health topics.
+• Knowledge translation: aimed at those interested in collaborating in ongoing or new projects addressing evidence dissemination.
+Our main project now is the Spanish Wikipedia initiative, where we work with undergraduate students to improve the contents of articles focused on health topics.
 Applicants should be highly enthusiastic about communication and health literacy.
 We especially welcome (not exclusively) those with background on the subject (e.g. journalist).

 Successful completion of the programme will be assessed based on the participant’s attitude and satisfaction, achievement of expected objectives and outputs, and individual assessment by the participant mentor.

 Our staff will be available for supervision.
-The training will be focused on the project selected by the participant; however, common training sessions and updates will be shared to all those involved in the program.
+The training will be focused on the participant's project; however, common training sessions and updates will be shared with all those involved in the program.
 The participants will be given access to Cochrane training materials.
 All participants are expected to complete the basic training freely available at Cochrane Interactive Learning.

 Duration of exchange